suf102/Data-and-Machine-Learning-Portfolio/README.md

+# Machine Learning From Scratch.

+In this repository I am looking to deepen my knowledge fo machine learning by writing machine learning alogrithems from scratch.
+I will in general only use numpy to write these algorithems and I will use matplotlib to vsiualise the data and progress where appropriate.

-# Gradient-Decent-from-Scratch
+# Regression
-In this repositry I have built three gradient decent regression optimizers from scratch.
-The intent of this project was to only use numpy to recreate an assortment of gradient decent algorithms.
+To begin with I have written up 4 notebooks that cover linear, logistic, multiliniear and polynomial regression.